Close

 As an EU member state and part of the Schengen Area since 2007, Slovenia's entry requirements differ depending on whether you are an EU citizen or a third-country national.
 Short-stay C-type visas allow entry and temporary stays up to 90 days within any 180-day period, while longer stays require D-type national visas or residence permits.

-Starting in late 2026, visa-exempt travelers will need to apply for ETIAS travel authorization before entering Slovenia for tourism, business, transit, or short medical visits.
+Once ETIAS launches, now expected in 2027 after the EU postponed the original late-2026 start, visa-exempt travelers will need to apply for ETIAS travel authorization before entering Slovenia for tourism, business, transit, or short medical visits.
 In November 2025, Slovenia introduced a digital nomad visa program allowing remote workers to reside legally for up to 12 months.

 Key traveler categories requiring visa guidance: